 “I think this whole thing has been a terrible mismanagement of science,” said Peter Daszak, a British zoologist and disease ecologist and the president of the EHA.
 “The director of the NIH has failed in his job miserably.”

 The consequences, he said, have been significant for the organization and for him.
-He now receives daily threats from conspiracy theorists.
+He says he now receives daily threats from conspiracy theorists.
 He has been doxed and harassed and even received an envelope full of white powder at his home.
 Meanwhile, the EHA’s work with the Wuhan Institute of Virology and other partners in China has been brought to a standstill.
 After years of collecting samples in bat caves, identifying and analyzing new coronaviruses, and testing rural Chinese residents for antibodies, the group has been unable to access critical information that could help shed light on Covid-19 and other emerging coronavirus threats.
 The NIH, Daszak said, has effectively prohibited the EHA from continuing its collaborative coronavirus research in the country.
 “It is an outrage and extremely frustrating.”

 “The US should be leading the world in getting ready for pandemics.
 We can do that, and that is what we were doing in China,” Daszak said.
 But “by instantly folding under pressure from the president, the NIH has reduced our ability to prevent the next pandemic coming out of China, and it has bolstered conspiracy theorists.”